MyEC

 –Alexa Sitzer '25

-Columbia houses 138 first-year students and is located next to Anderson Hall, the other first-year residence hall, and near the Gannett-Tripp Library and Campus Center.
-The community spaces enhance the first-year experience by providing a flexible floor plan for you to relax with friends or form study groups.
+Columbia houses 118 first-year students and is located next to Anderson Hall, the other first-year residence hall, as well as near the Gannett-Tripp Library and Campus Center.
+The community spaces enhance the first-year experience by providing a flexible floor plan where you can relax with friends or form study groups.
+Columbia also offers an All-Female floor for students seeking that option.

 Click one of the images above for a video exploring more of Columbia Hall.